POETRY FORMS AND TERMINOLOGY

 The Limerick

-Robert Lo's intro to the limericks with examples.
+Robert Lo's intro to limericks with examples.

 Little Willie